Keyboard shortcuts

 Choose or roll a Career (see the Careers section).
 Use the Standard and Professional skills listed there as a guide.

-Or, select skills that you think suit your character and backstory.
+Alternatively, select skills that you think suit your character and backstory.

 Open the Star Wars Skills compendium.